Dan is a national educational consultant who provides staff development and consultative services to educators K-12.

-Currently, Dan works for the Alamo Heights Independent School District as a behavior consultant where his primary responsibility is to support students’ social and emotional development.
+Currently, Dan works as a behavior consultant for the Alamo Heights Independent School District in San Antonio, Texas where his primary responsibility is to support students’ social and emotional development.
 Dan travels a great deal presenting nationally throughout the school year and during the summer; however, his preference is to spend all available free time with his wife and four teenage boys.

 Dan St. Romain is the Oprah of teaching!
 My favorite thing about his workshops is that I leave not just with new knowledge and skills but actual lessons and ideas of how to implement the new skills into my classroom.
 You won’t be bored because you will be laughing, singing, moving and grooving your way through his whole workshop!
 He reminds me why I love working with children and his passion for helping kids is contagious and inspiring!

 I have attended several workshops presented by Dan St. Romain and they all have one thing in common.
 Dan’s energy is infectious, entertaining and incredibly informative.
 The thing I love the most about all of them is the ability to return to the classroom and immediately begin implementing some facet of what I just learned.
 I find Dan’s presentation style and information to be timely and extremely accessible.
 Thanks Dan.